getify/You-Dont-Know-JS/types-grammar/ch1.md

 All such invalid operations (mathematical or coercive/numeric) produce the special `number` value called `NaN`.

-The historical root of "NaN" (including from the IEEE-754[^IEEE754] specification) is as an acronym for "Not a Number".
-Unfortunately, that meaning produces confusion, since `NaN` is *absolutely* a `number`.
+The historical root of "NaN" (from the IEEE-754[^IEEE754] specification) is as an acronym for "Not a Number".
+Technically, there are about 9 quadrillion values in the 64-bit IEEE-754 number space designated as "NaN", but JS treats all of them indistinguishably as the single `NaN` value.

+Unfortunately, that *not a number* meaning produces confusion, since `NaN` is *absolutely* a `number`.

 | TIP: |
 | :--- |